Kyrie Irving reveals spot he made Cavs' NBA Finals winning shot vs. Warriors

 During the Mavericks' attempt at winning the title, Irving took inspiration from the Cavs' 2016 Finals win.
 Although Dallas couldn't get the job done, it was still an impressive run.
 The Finals experience with Irving helped guys like Luka Doncic get a taste of what true championship basketball is.

-Even though the shot was located in Oracle Arena, the now-Chase Center isn't the same arena, but still the Warriors home' arena, nonetheless.
-At the end of the day,
+Even though the shot was located in Oracle Arena, the now-Chase Center isn't the same arena, but still the Warriors' home arena, nonetheless.
+That shot will be remembered as long as basketball continues to be played, and as long as Oracle Arena is still standing.